Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space: Introduction

 \section{Introduction}

-Nonlinear temporal partial differential equations (temporal PDEs) serve as a core mathematical tool for precisely characterizing continuous physical systems in the real world that evolve dynamically over time.
-They possess exceptionally high application value across diverse real-world scenarios: for instance, the Navier-Stokes equations (\cite{temam2024navier}) describe the motion states of atmospheric fluids.
+Nonlinear temporal PDEs serve as a core mathematical tool for precisely characterizing continuous physical systems in the real world that evolve dynamically over time.
+They possess exceptionally high application value across diverse real-world scenarios: for instance, the Navier-Stokes equations \cite{temam2024navier} describe the motion states of atmospheric fluids.
 Traditionally, solving PDEs has often relied on extensive domain expertise and computationally intensive numerical methods (e.g., the finite difference method \cite{godunov1959finite}, finite element methods \cite{strang1973analysis}).
 With the rapid advancement of deep learning, a new physical dynamics modeling and prediction paradigm, such as neural operators, has sparked widespread discussion.
-Deep learning models can unearth latent physical relationships from data and predict future states at lower computational cost—a capability driving numerous breakthroughs in physical dynamics research, modeling, and prediction.
+Deep learning models can unearth latent physical relationships from data and predict future states at lower computational cost---a capability driving numerous breakthroughs in physical dynamics research, modeling, and prediction.

-Neural operators—especially transformer-based ones—show promise for accelerating PDE solutions.
-But they rely heavily on large-scale training data, which comes from costly classical methods (e.g., FEM\cite{hughes2000finite}).
-This creates a hard-to-solve circular dependency issue (\cite{br2022lie}).
-This dependency becomes particularly problematic at industrial scales, as the high computational overhead of data generation via traditional numerical solvers severely hinders real-world applications (\cite{Zhang_2025}).
-By accelerating dataset generation, we not only mitigate the high costs of classical method-driven model order reduction but also enhance sample complexity.
-Furthermore, efficient data generation supports broader generalization capabilities, which remains an underexplored area critical for robust real-world applications(\cite{Kochkov_2021},\cite{Stachenfeld2021LearnedCM}).
+Neural operators show promise for accelerating PDE solutions.
+But they, especially transformer-based ones, rely heavily on large-scale training data, which comes from costly classical methods (e.g., FEM)~\cite{zhou2024strategies,chen2025dataefficientoperatorlearningunsupervised,hemmasian2024pretraining}.
+This creates a hard-to-solve circular dependency issue \cite{brandstetter2022lie}.
+This dependency becomes particularly problematic at industrial scales, as the high computational overhead of data generation via traditional numerical solvers severely hinders real-world applications \cite{zhang2023artificial}.
+By accelerating dataset generation, we not only mitigate the computational overhead of traditional solvers but also satisfy the large-scale data requirements for effective model training.
+Furthermore, efficient data generation supports broader generalization capabilities, which remains an underexplored area critical for robust real-world applications \cite{kochkov2021machine, stachenfeld2021learned} .